-Discount rate - The discount rate used to measure the total pension liability was 8% (7% for Pension Plus Plan).
-The discount rate did not change from the prior measurement date.
-The projection of cash flows used to determine the discount rate assumed that employee contributions will be made at the current contribution rate and that contributions from school Academies will be made at contractually required rates, actuarially determined.
-Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
+Pension discount rate - The discount rate used to measure the total pension liability was 7.5% (7.0% for Pension Plus Plan).
+This discount rate was based on the long-term rate of return on pension plan investments of 7.5% (7.0% for the Pension Plus Plan).
+The projection of cash flows used to determine the discount rate assumed that plan members contributions will be made at the current contribution rate and that contributions from school districts will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
+Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.